-For adults:Most of the annual actions can be done at shearing time as the alpaca is already restrained.
+For adults:Most of the annual husbandry activities can be done at shearing time as each alpaca will be restrained on the table.

+- Annual injections.
 The following are usually given:

 - A 5-in-1 vaccine against clostridial diseases